 Let us check out holy scriptures of different religions to support this fact:

-Who Is God in Hinduism According to the Hindu Holy Scriptures?
+God in Hinduism According to the Hindu Holy Scriptures

 There are 33 crores deities worshiped in Hinduism (Hindu religion).
 Some believe that Lord Vishnu is the Supreme God and others worship Lord Shiva as the Supreme God.
 However, the right response is largely unheard or even ignored owing to the lack of complete spiritual knowledge.
 The reality is all 33 crores deities including Hindu Trinity (Brahma, Vishnu, Mahesh), have limited power and they are just the operators of their respective departments.
 They are respectable but not worshipable as mentioned in: